-The appraisals completed by OCAD are subject to the following assumptions and limiting conditions:
+The appraisals completed by OCAD were subject to the following assumptions and limiting conditions:

-1. The Ochiltree County Appraisal District's staff and or contracted appraisers inspect properties as needed and examine renditions for accuracy, comparing them with the Comptroller's list of active businesses annually.
+1. The Ochiltree County Appraisal District's staff and or contracted appraisers inspected properties as needed and examined renditions for accuracy, comparing them with the Comptroller's list of active businesses.

-Data on new and existing businesses is collected through personal inspection, newspaper articles, government reports, legal documents filed in the county, comparison to like businesses, renditions and other confidential information supplied by the owner.
+Data on new and existing businesses was collected through personal inspection, newspaper articles, government reports, legal documents filed in the county, comparison to like businesses, renditions and other confidential information supplied by the owner.